EduGonO/notes/notes/discrete image.md

 now there's two syntheses (spectator + camera): evolution of technical synthesis → evolution of spectatorial synthesis.
 - new image-objects will create new mental images and another intelligence of movement (not knowledge of the image but a new techno-intuitive knowledge). this will be influenced by other knowledges which opens up "la chance"
-- technology gives us the chance to look at cinema in a different way. analysis (production) and synthesis (consumption) are more connected, making cinema similar to literature. fft
+- technology gives us the chance to look at cinema in a different way. analysis (production) and synthesis (consumption) are more connected, making cinema similar to literature. [[fft]]
-	- alphabetic writing reveals the discrete characters of language fft
+	- alphabetic writing reveals the discrete characters of language
 	- reading and writing (can't do one without the other)
 	- implies the rethink of hollywood's schema of analysis/production - synthesis/consumption.
 - technology will make it possible to watch a movie analytically, ::making text and tv closer than now.::
 	- we will be able to navigate though the flow of images in a nonlinear way, with toc and indexes (like books), true hypermedia?

-⠀

 - technological synthesis is not a replica nor double, like writing is not a replication of speech.
 - life (anima, mental image) is always already cinema (animation, image object).